Jin-Mach/CodeLineCounter/README.md

 # CodeLineCounter

-**CodeLineCounter** is a simple application designed to count lines of code in selected files or directories.
+**CodeLineCounter** is a simple application designed to count lines of code in selected Python files (.py).
-With an intuitive interface and straightforward functionality, it helps developers quickly assess the size of their projects and analyze code across multiple formats.
+With an intuitive interface and straightforward functionality, it helps developers quickly assess the size of their Python projects and analyze code across multiple .py files.

 ## Features